quarkusio/quarkus-super-heroes/docs/automation.md

    > The workflow can also be [triggered manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

 All generated resources are subsequently pushed back into the repo by the action in a single commit.

+## Cleanup artifacts
+The cleanup artifacts job is responsible for cleaning up and deleting all artifacts produced by all the other jobs in the workflow.
+Many container images are created, stored, and shared amongst all the jobs.
+This could result in several gigabytes of storage used by each instance of the workflow.

+This job will always run regardless of the status of the other jobs in the workflow.
+It uses the [`delete-run-artifacts` GitHub action](https://github.com/marketplace/actions/delete-run-artifacts) to perform its work.

 # Application resource generation
 The resources and descriptors in the [root `deploy` directory](../deploy) as well as in each individual project's `deploy` directory ([`event-statistics`](../event-statistics/deploy), [`rest-fights`](../rest-fights/deploy), [`rest-heroes`](../rest-heroes/deploy), [`rest-villains`](../rest-villains/deploy), and [`ui-super-heroes`](../ui-super-heroes/deploy)) are used for deploying the entire system or subsets of it into various environments (i.e. Docker compose, OpenShift, Minikube, Kubernetes, etc).